Fred F. French

 Frederick Fillmore French (October 14, 1883 – August 30, 1936) was a real estate developer active primarily in New York City.
 His largest developments include the Fred F. French Building, Tudor City, and Knickerbocker Village.
+He also designed and built the Everglades Hotel in Miami.

 Biography

-He was born in Manhattan, New York City, on October 14, 1883, and initially lived at East 86th Street on the Upper East Side.
+Born in Manhattan, New York City, on October 14, 1883, French initially lived at East 86th Street on the Upper East Side.
 His middle name, Fillmore, honored his great-uncle on his mother's side, President Millard Fillmore.
 He grew up at East 162nd Street in the Bronx and attended the Horace Mann High School through a Pulitzer scholarship.
 Although French's mother was a college graduate, his father was a poor cigar maker who died when French was young.
 French was the oldest of four siblings and, in his youth, supported his family by taking part-time jobs.

 After graduating high school, French went to Princeton University for one year before moving to Mexico "for a taste of ranching".
 In 1905, he returned to New York City and started taking engineering classes at Columbia University.